taecontrol/moonguard-docs/docs/events.md

 ---
 id: events
 slug: /events
-sidebar_position: 11
+sidebar_position: 12
 ---

 # Events

 MoonGuard uses and registers multiple events to execute actions through listeners.
-We have created a series of events related to Uptime checks, SSL Certificate checks, and Exceptions:
+We have created a series of events related to Uptime checks, SSL Certificate checks, Exceptions, and system monitoring:

 ## UptimeCheckFailedEvent